Bind view geometry data to bindable properties

 .bindSafeAreaInset(of: .top, to: $topInset)

-This is just a matter of taste.
+This is however just a matter of taste.
 I like the cleaner syntax, but the original extension is really all you need.

 Code

 I have added these extensions to my SwiftUIKit library.
 You can find the source code here.
-If you decide to give it a try, I’d be very interested in hearing what you think.